 For someone who is visually impaired and needs AAC, one option is to add a keyguard to the device.
 A keyguard is a plastic grid that sits on top of the screen.
 This can provide tactile cues for navigation.
 Keyguards can be great when the layout out of the vocabulary set (the grid size) stays consistent.
 They also benefit those with poor fine motor skills.
 You can stabilize your hand on the keyguard and more accurately select an icon.

 It is possible to use auditory cues for icon selection.
 This setting allows an AAC user to explore the icons on the screen.
-The first button press provides output at a reduced volume.
+The first button press provides an output at a reduced volume.
 When the user hears the word they want, a second button press speaks the word at full volume.

 Another way to use hearing to support word selection is to use auditory scanning.
 As the speech generating device moves through a scanning pattern, one voice is used to label navigation and vocabulary.
-When the AAC users activates a switch to make their choice, another voice speaks the message.
+When the AAC users activate a switch to make their choice, another voice speaks the message.
 With some devices and apps, the auditory cues can be channeled through an earbud, so that only the AAC user hears them.

 The Use of Touch